-The development of this plan in 2021-22 was a collaborative effort which involved teachers, admin, parents and students.
-This strategic plan will guide us over the next few years in reaching a number of goals, and all stakeholders are a part of making it happen.
+The development of the plan in 2021-22 was a collaborative effort which involved teachers, admin, parents and students.
+This strategic plan has guided us in reaching a number of goals, and all stakeholders are a part of making it happen.